dafny-lang/dafny/docs/OnlineTutorial/Sequences.md

 ```

 Here we have a integer sequence variable in some imperative
-code containing the elements 1,2, and 3.
+code containing the elements 1, 2, and 3.
 Type inference has been used here to
-get the fact that the sequence is one of integers.
+determine that the sequence is one of integers.
 This notation allows us to
 construct empty sequences and singleton sequences:

 ```dafny